Vidhish-Trivedi/Hospital-Readmittance-Prediction/Second-Half/README.md

 Through multiple iterations of experiments and training, the following hyperparameters were decided upon:
 ### Hyperparameters For The Neural Network
+Hyperparameters (*Number of hidden layers, number of neurons in each hidden layer, dropout, learning rate, etc*) were optimized using the Optuna library to find the best parameters.

+Methods like f1_score, confusion_matrix, and accuracy_score were used during validation.
 ```Python
 # Building the neural network for multi-class classification
 model = tf.keras.Sequential([